Spin bowling

 - Undercutter – the ball rotates horizontally without changing the angle (that is, it goes into drift).

-- The higher it is, the better because it is more difficult for a player with a bat to correctly receive a ball that bounces to an uncomfortable height for him, and in the case of a Slider, a projectile can destroy the wicket even before it comes into contact with the batsman’s bat.
+- The higher it is, the better, because a batsman has a harder time getting a good catch when the ball bounces to an awkward height, and a slider sends a projectile that can demolish the wicket before it hits the batter.

 This is interesting: spin bowling is more often used by players from South Asia.
 The first and most obvious reason is the climate: in conditions of heat and high humidity, you have to save energy, so fast bowling is less popular in India than, for example, in Australia.
 Secondly, local grounds are not very dense and firm and are quickly covered with cracks, making it easier for spin bowlers who skillfully use irregularities to grip the ball with the pitch better.